 - 1. Applicant and Household Information.
 Homeowners must submit applicant and household information as included in the Application Form.
 This form is attached as an Exhibit. - 2.
 Financial Hardship.
-Homeowners must attest that they experienced financial hardship after January 21, 2020.
+Homeowners must attest that they experienced financial hardship after January 21, 2020 (including a hardship that began before January 21, 2020, but continued after that date).
 The attestation must describe the nature of the financial hardship (for example, job loss, reduction in income, or increased costs due to healthcare or the need to care for a family member).
 This form is attached as an Exhibit. - 3.
 Income.
-Homeowners must have incomes equal to or less than 150% of the area median income. - 4.
+Homeowners must have incomes equal to or less than 150% of the area median income or 100% of the median income for the United States, whichever is greater. - 4.
 Release of Information.
 This form is attached as an Exhibit. - B. Notification of Change of Eligibility.
 Applicants are required to notify CIHA in writing immediately whenever any determining factor of eligibility changes.
 This includes, but is not limited to: - 1.
 No longer experiencing a financial hardship; or - 2.
-Have an income that is equal to or less than 150% of the area median income.
+Have an income that is equal to or greaterless than 150% of the area median income or 100% of the median income for the United States, whichever is greater.